Airport Police (Ireland): Vehicles and livery

 All police drivers undergo a standard response driving course.
 Officers may activate the emergency blue lighting and sirens when responding to an emergency while on duty.

 Police vehicles may contain a variety of equipment, which can include traffic cones, road signs, defibrillators, traffic speed guns and the like.

 Airport Fire Rescue Service

 The Airport Fire & Rescue Service (Seirbhís Dóiteáin an Aerfoirt) (AFRS) operate from the fire station on Dublin Airport's westlands beside the ATC complex and from similar modern fire stations in both Cork & Shannon airports.
 Dublin Airport also have the largest non-military fire station in Europe.
 The services provides fire cover to both the entire airport campus, aircraft operations and to surrounding areas on request from their respective local authority fire service e.g. Dublin Fire Brigade.

-An airports fire & rescue service is led by its own Chief Fire Officer who has overall responsibility for the delivery of all its mandated roles & services.
+An airport's fire & rescue service is led by its own chief fire officer, who has overall responsibility for the delivery of all its mandated roles and services.
 The AFRS incorporates its own separate rank structure to that of the police.